romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/once/README.md

 - **Dependency Cycles**:
   - Be cautious of dependency cycles which could result in deadlocks when using `sync.Once`.
 - **Error Handling**:
-  - `sync.Once` does not provide built-in error handling, so if the initialization function can fail, you'll need to handle errors manually.
+  - `sync.Once` does not provide built-in error handling, so if the initialisation function can fail, you'll need to handle errors manually.

 ## Best Practices

 - **Error Handling**:
-  - Establish a robust error handling mechanism when using `sync.Once` for critical initialization.
+  - Establish a robust error handling mechanism when using `sync.Once` for critical initialisation.
 - **Idempotency**:
-  - Ensure the initialization function is idempotent if it may be called multiple times outside of a `sync.Once` context.
+  - Ensure the initialisation function is idempotent if it may be called multiple times outside of a `sync.Once` context.

 ## Resources